 Internships provide students the opportunity to engage with anthropology through work and research activities.
 Past internship experiences have included placements in archaeology labs, museums, police departments, forensic science laboratories, primate sanctuaries, public health departments and various non-profit organizations.
 For the entire range of students’ past internship projects, visit the Anthropology Internship Gallery.
 Keep in mind though that students discover new internship projects every year.

-Course credit for internships is available to undergraduate majors through ANTH 4390 and to graduate students through ANTH 5393.
-Interested students should contact the internship coordinator, Dr. Neill Hadder, several months prior to the beginning of the semester in which they hope to intern in order to begin the internship process.
+Course credit for internships is available to undergraduate majors through ANTH 4390, which may be repeated once for credit.
+Interested undergraduate majors should contact the internship coordinator, Dr. Neill Hadder, several months prior to the beginning of the semester in which they hope to intern in order to begin the internship process.

 - A minimum of 120 total hours at the internship site (more may be required by some organizations) for undergraduates

 - Participating in a discussion seminar with other interns

 - Undergraduates will complete weekly work-logs and a final report that describes the internship and links it to anthropology

 - Written work for graduate interns will vary based on the internship and the wishes of the thesis advisor

 - Internships provide an apprenticeship that allows students to practice anthropology in real-world settings

 - Internships allow students to explore specific careers before graduation